LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Handling unrecognizable responses

-Fallback works in a survey bot just like it does in a custom bot.
-However, in the survey interactions in a survey bot, the fallback response is required, and there's a default value provided.
+In the survey interactions in a survey bot, the fallback response is required, and there's a default value provided.

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/surveyBot_fallback.png">

 You can customize the default fallback responses in the survey interactions.

-You can also create a [Fallback dialog](conversation-builder-dialogs-fallback-dialogs.html) if desired.
+You cannot create a [Fallback dialog](conversation-builder-dialogs-fallback-dialogs.html).

 #### Closing the conversation